Lecture Topic: Read This Before

 - The

-formatting guidelines on the syllabus/class lectures must be observed.
+formatting guidelines on the syllabus/class lectures must

 - Writing